 He then spun her around and pushed her RIGHT out the door.
 “The elevator is on your LEFT sweaty, you can ride it RIGHT down to hell!”

 Jack Hammer sat RIGHT back down in his chair and picked up the RIGHT guard that was sitting RIGHT on his desk.
 Somehow, the exchange LEFT him feeling good for the first time in a long time.

-Meanwhile, far up RIGHT on top of the World a large man in a red suite set a cup of hot cocoa on the LEFT side of his desk.
+Meanwhile, far up RIGHT on top of the world, a large man in a red suit set a cup of hot cocoa on the LEFT side of his desk.
 He crossed out the name of Jack Hammer on the LEFT side of a long list, and wrote it in on the RIGHT side, under the heading of Nice.
-In a deep rumbly voice he said: “Ho Ho Ho.
+In a deep rumbly voice, he said: “Ho Ho Ho.
 Every year I am LEFT with no doubt, that RIGHT around the world when people are LEFT with a simple choice, they always do what is… appropriate.